-- R608.95 A partner or employee of the Firm or the Network Firm shall not serve as general counsel for legal affairs of an Audit Client. - 608.95 A1 The position of general counsel is usually a senior management position with broad responsibility for the legal affairs of a company.
+- R608.9 A partner or employee of the Firm or the Network Firm shall not serve as general counsel of an Audit Client. - The position of general counsel is usually a senior management position with broad responsibility for the legal affairs of a company.